-I finished watching the movie and got back in touch with my African American self.
-And the next morning, I’m expecting the book cover, but I didn’t get it.
+I finished watching the movie and got back in touch with my African-American self.
+And the next morning, I’m expecting what I requested, but I didn’t get it.
 Late morning, I didn’t get it.
 Lunchtime, I still didn’t have it.

 15 seconds later, I said, “I think this is the cover.”

 “I think I love this cover.”

 Then I just looked at it, and said, “This is it…This is me.”

 I called my marketing director and told her how I felt, and she told me the process God had led her to get there.
 The crazy part is God had just recently given me a prophetic word that in this season, my voice would take on two shapes in the earth – fire and flowers.
 And when I saw the cover, that’s exactly what it looked like.